soma00333/profile/docs/behavioral_questions.md

       <td><strong>Difficult Decision</strong></td>
       <td>
         <ul>
-          <li><strong>Project Summary (EN2):</strong> At enechain, I developed a system to improve local development efficiency by deploying Telepresence to our Kubernetes cluster.</li>
+          <li><strong>Project Context (EN2):</strong> At enechain, our goal was to improve local development speed for microservices.
+We chose Telepresence because it allows developers to run a single service locally while connecting to dependencies in a remote Kubernetes cluster.
+This dramatically speeds up the develop-test-debug cycle.
+We deployed it via its official Helm chart.</li>
-          <li><strong>The Challenge:</strong> Local development was hampered by dependencies on other microservices, and setting up a local environment was a time-consuming process.</li>
-          <li><strong>Objective:</strong> My objective was to enable efficient local development that did not depend on running other microservices locally.</li>
-          <li><strong>Solution:</strong> I implemented a solution using Telepresence, which allowed developers to interact with microservices running in the Kubernetes cluster directly from their local development environment.</li>
-          <li><strong>Security Hurdle:</strong> A significant challenge was our robust security standards for Kubernetes clusters.
-The official Helm charts for Telepresence did not support the necessary security configuration modifications.</li>
-          <li><strong>Addressing Security:</strong> I overcame this by manually applying the necessary security patches and configurations.</li>
-          <li><strong>Positive Impact:</strong> This approach minimized security risks while significantly improving development speed.</li>
+          <li><strong>The Challenge:</strong> While Telepresence offered the expected significant boost in development agility, its standard Helm chart did not meet our strict Kubernetes security requirements out-of-the-box.
+This presented a clear conflict: leverage the new development speed or ensure security compliance.</li>
+          <li><strong>My Action & Resolution:</strong> I decided to harness the development benefits of Telepresence.
+To address the security concerns, I customized the official Helm chart by applying the necessary security patches.</li>
+          <li><strong>Outcome & Impact:</strong> This solution allowed us to achieve faster development cycles with Telepresence while maintaining our crucial security standards, successfully balancing agility with compliance.</li>
         </ul>
       </td>
     </tr>